Ramanan01/Ramanan01/README.md

 ### Hi there👋
-I'm a software developer at Morgan Stanley, driven by a passion for technology and lifelong learning.
+I'm a software developer at Morgan Stanley, driven by a passion for technology and learning.
 With a bachelor's degree in Information Technology, I enjoy exploring diverse tech stacks and expanding my expertise.<br>
 ## 📫 How to reach me:
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/ramanan-m-v-2671221b5) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/Ramanan01)
 <!--